Owosso, Michigan: History

+19th century

 Alfred L. and Benjamin O. Williams were early European-American settlers in the area.
 They were joined by Elias Comstock, who built the first permanent home in the settlement.
 Dr. John B. Barnes, a physician and a judge, and Sophronia King Barnes moved to Owosso in 1842.
 They lived on Oliver and Water streets where they operated an Underground Railroad waystation, where they provided aid and shelter for enslaved African Americans.

-Owosso was incorporated as a city in 1859, at which time it had 1000 people.
+Owosso was incorporated as a city in 1859, at which time it had 1,000 people.
 The city's first mayor was Amos Gould, a judge originally from New York.
 Many other settlers also migrated across the Northern Tier from New York and New England.
 In 1876, the city organized its fire department.

+20th century

 The pattern of settlement and migration resulted in a majority-white city.
 In the 1950s, Owosso was reported by a major Montgomery, Alabama, newspaper to be a sundown town, where African Americans were not allowed to live or stay overnight.